ErikBjare/gptme/docs/examples.rst

 A list of things you can do with gptme.

-To see example output without running the commands yourself, check out the :ref:`demos`.
+To see example output without running the commands yourself, check out the :doc:`demos`.

 .. code-block:: bash